BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ---

-_Thanks to all the reviewers, for their good advices and their time_ ❤️
+_Thanks to all the reviewers, for their good advice and their time_ ❤️